dizcza/hashcat-wpa-server/README.md

 docker-compose -f docker-compose.yml up -d  # inside the docker/ folder
 ```

 That's all!
 Navigate to [localhost:9111](localhost:9111) as in the previous step.
+Run `docker volume inspect docker_hashcat-db` in a terminal to find where `hashcat_wpa.db` database file is stored on your host machine.

 If you don't posses a GPU, change the docker-compose file path to `docker-compose-intel.yml` or `docker-compose-pocl.yml`.